COBRA: A Continual Learning Approach to Vision-Brain Understanding: Related Work

 \textbf{L2.} Treating brain signals as one-dimensional (1D) vectors leads to a loss of spatial information.
 While voxels are closely connected to their neighbors in 3D space, flattening the signals into 1D disrupts these interactions.
 In particular, we observed that two samples in the signals may not be adjacent to each other spatially in 3D space, making it difficult to interpret the connections between them.

 \textbf{L3.} Prior methods \textit{rely on signals from specific Regions of Interest (ROI)}, such as floc-face, floc-body, and floc-place, rich in information about human visual perception.
-However, this focus may overlook other neighborhoods' information.
-For instance, the floc-face area activates when a subject views a face in a visual stimulus, while the floc-body is responsible for human body perception.
-This approach might fail while facing with non-human subjects.
+However, this focus may overlook information about other neighborhoods.
+For instance, the floc-face area activates when a subject views a face in a visual stimulus, while the floc-body is responsible for perceiving the human body.
+This approach may fail when applied to non-human subjects.
 To the best of our knowledge, no specific ROIs are dedicated to such common objects.
 Therefore, using signals from only the face, body, place, and word ROIs might miss critical information related to other elements in the visual stimulus.